lfost42/quizsail2/README.md

 ## List of updates for QuizSail 2.0

 #### Generate Quizzes With Questions Marked as Incorrect
-At the end of each session, options are given to genereate a new quiz with:
+At the end of each session, options are given to generate a new quiz with:

-🔥 All questions
-🔥 All questions weighted (questions are added the number of times they were answered incorrectly)
 🔥 Questions marked incorrect on the first try
 🔥 Questions marked incorrect 2x during the session
 🔥 Questions marked incorrect 3x during the session
 🔥 Question marked incorrect 4 or more times during the session
+🔥 All questions
+🔥 All questions weighted (questions are added the number of times they were answered incorrectly)

 #### Refresh Quiz
 🔥 Log functionality that keeps track of all successful first attempts for the last 10 sessions.